encolum/Pin_FS_SVM/README.md

-[Paper] Feature Selection For SVM using Mixed Integer Linear Programming (Updating)
+[Paper] Optimal Robust Feature Selection For Support Vector Machines With Pinball Loss

 Keywords: Data Science, Outlier Detection, Feature Selection, Support Vector Machine, Mixed-Integer Linear Programming.

-This paper proposes a robust classification model based on Support Vector Machines (SVM) that simultaneously addresses both outlier detection and feature selection.
-The problem is formulated as a Mixed-Integer Linear Programming (MILP) model.
-The selection of relevant features for defining the separating hyperplanes is incorporated into the model through a budget constraint, which limits the number of features, while the pinball loss function is used to detect outliers in the classification process.
-We propose both exact and heuristic methods to solve this formulation efficiently.
-Finally, the model is validated using several well-known datasets and compared with other models.
+Support Vector Machines (SVMs) have been widely used for classification tasks, but face significant challenges in- cluding sensitivity to noise and outliers, and the critical need for effective feature selection.
+This paper proposes a robust Mixed Integer Linear Programming (MILP) model based on Support Vector Machines (SVMs) that simultaneously addresses both issues.
+Our model, Pin-FS-SVM, incorporates a budget constraint to limit feature selection and employs the pinball loss function for noise and outlier handling in the classification process.
+Experiments on multiple datasets show that Pin-FS-SVM outperforms existing methods in robustness to noise and outliers, achieves better feature reduction, and maintains competitive performance.